 Increasing Target ACoS

 However, it does this intelligently.
-The ad engine will increase bids more aggressively on terms which are performing well than on terms that have an ACoS higher than your new Target ACoS.
+The ad engine will increase bids more aggressively on terms which are performing well, rather than on terms that have an ACoS higher than your new target ACoS.
 If a term is really inefficient, the ad engine will not increase its bid.